Interactions and oscillations of coherent flavor eigenstates in beta decay: Generalized coherent flavor eigenstates

 \section{Generalized coherent flavor eigenstates}

-In this section, we present a consistent QFT approach to neutrino oscillation using the BV theory~\cite{Blasone:1995zc,Blasone:1998hf}.
-After reviewing their works, which includes the derivations of the oscillation formulae, we examine the behavior of oscillations at low-energy.

-The BV theory is based on the extended SM where massive neutrinos are described by $\nu_{\alpha}(x)$ given in eq.~(\ref{eq:ff}).
+The BV theory is based on $\nu_{\alpha}(x)$ given by eq.~(\ref{eq:ff}).
 While $\nu_{\alpha}(x)$ is Poincar\'{e}-covariant, it is not obvious how $\nu_{\alpha}(x)$ can be expanded in terms of flavor annihilation and creation operators that satisfy the canonical anti-commutation relations.
-This problem did not seem to have received much attention.
-For all the theoretical limitations to the Pontecorvo theory, it has been successful in describing the oscillations of relativistic neutrinos.
-Additionally, there are field theoretic approaches within the extended SM that are able to describe the interactions and oscillations of neutrinos~\cite{Giunti:1991cb,Giunti:1993se}.

-However, these approaches are not the only possibility.
-The results obtained by Chang et al.~\cite{Chang:1980qw} and later studied in more depth by BV showed that there exists an expansion of $\nu_{\alpha}(x)$ in terms of flavor operators for the theory of two and three neutrinos that satisfy the canonical anti-commutation relations~\cite{Blasone:1995zc,Blasone:2002jv}.
-This was later generalized to arbitrary number of neutrinos~\cite{Hannabuss:2000hy}.
-As a result, the neutrino oscillations can be described by the generalized coherent flavor eigenstates.\footnote{From now onwards, we will simply refer to the generalized coherent flavor eigenstates as flavor eigenstates.} On the other hand, their interactions have so far not been studied in detail.
-We fill this gap in sec.~\ref{exp} where we compute the neutron $\beta$ decay spectrum.
+To the best of our knowledge, this problem was initially solved by Chang et al.~\cite{Chang:1980qw} and later studied in more depth by BV.
+It was shown that there exists an expansion of $\nu_{\alpha}(x)$ in terms of flavor operators for the theory of two and three neutrinos that satisfy the canonical anti-commutation relations~\cite{Blasone:1995zc,Blasone:2002jv}.
+This was later generalized to arbitrary number of neutrinos~\cite{Hannabuss:2000hy,Ji:2002tx}.
+As a result, neutrinos can be described by the generalized coherent flavor eigenstates~\footnote{From now onwards, we will simply refer to the generalized coherent flavor eigenstates as flavor eigenstates.} .

 We now review the solution to the problem of expanding $\nu_{\alpha}(x)$ in terms of flavor operators as presented in refs.~\cite{Blasone:1995zc,Blasone:2002jv}.
 For simplicity, we consider the theory of two neutrinos where